 The Elad FDM-S2 SDR provides spectrum/waterfall display capabilities using the associated FDM-SW2 software (the SM-5000 is rather poor in this respect!).
 The RX capabilities of the FDM-S2 are very good when I compare it to the FTDX5000MP.
 I have it configured for two 384KHz wide data streams so this means I can monitor two ham bands simultaneously.
 I have written a custom Windows program to sync the 5000MP with the SDR so as I tune the 5000MP I can see where I am on the band spectrum display.
 For more details of the FDM-S2 go to http://ecom.eladit.com/ELAD-FDM-S2

 I plan to upgrade my antennas soon and bring the amplifier back into play.
 So hopefully my signals should be louder!

 My main interest is Summits-On-The-Air (SOTA).
-I have so far amassed nearly 20,000 Chaser points but only 116 Activator points.
+I have so far amassed just over 20,000 Chaser points and over 3,000 unique summits chased but only 116 Activator points.
 For SOTA activations I either use a FT-857D or for QRP a YouKits HB1A.
 I wish I had more spare time to do Activations, which are tremendous fun.
 Good exercise climbing to the top of a SOTA hill carying portable equipment too!

 Above is my HB1A mounted on a homebrew A4 Flight Deck set up for a SOTA activation on 30M.
 The antenna is a half-wave 40M end fed wire in inverted L format with a shortening link for 30M.
 The QRP tuner is velcro'd to the 7M telescopic fibre glass mast that supports the antenna.
 The far end of the antenna is kept off the ground using a walking pole.
 The brown wire is a short elevated counterpoise, although probably not necessary with the antenna wire resonant.